 Reason Why C++

 C++ is an old language.
-It is a very good one though.
-It is sort of low level but not as much as it could be.
+It is a very good one though and it is still very actively developed.
+It is sort of low level but not as much as it could be and it is extremely powerful.
 The trend these days is to gravitate towards newer and higher level languages.
 These languages abstract away a lot of the details that C++ provides.
-Sometimes this is acceptable.
+Sometimes this is acceptable but if you really want to learn programming then you need a language like this.

 If you know how to program and you just have an easy task I can certainly understand using a high level language.
 I think it is a crutch, though.
 Using only high level languages will eventually stop your growth as a programmer.
 That is why C++ is often used as a first language for beginners.
 Learning C++ will teach you how a computer works.
 This is vital to tackling harder problems later on.